Streaming Video Temporal Action Segmentation In Real Time: Method

-\textbf{Text Encoder} The text encoder converts the string generated by the prompt engineering into text features $F_{j}^{T}=[T_{i},T_{i+1}, \cdots, T_{i+k}]$, and we follow the way in \cite{radford2021learning} for text embedding and text feature extraction.
+The text encoder converts the text string generated by the prompt engineering algorithm into text features $F_{j}^{T}=[T_{i},T_{i+1}, \cdots, T_{i+k}]$, and we follow the way in \cite{radford2021learning} for text embedding and text feature extraction.
 Transformer is used as text encoder and we set encoder dimension 512.
+We use the conclusion in \cite{zhou2021learning} that using the suffix form to fill in the category labels is better than others.
 We define it as $F_{j}^{T} = t(Pr_{j}; \theta_{3})$, where $t(\cdot; \theta_3)$ represents text encoder.